-Durisol is manufactured in a purpose built 52000 sq ft factory in Crumlin, South Wales.
+Durisol blocks are manufactured in a purpose built 52000 sq ft factory in Crumlin, South Wales.

 We source softwood fibre from recyclers who process waste wood.
 They supply to an exact specification with all foreign materials (nails etc.) removed from the waste wood.

 The wood fibre is firstly mineralised, which turns it inert.

 The wood fibre is then mixed with Cem 1 cement and Cenin in a concrete batching plant which has been specially adapted for this process.

 The resulting woodcrete is then transported to the machine which stamps out the Durisol wall form units.
 It takes approximately 40 seconds to stamp out one set of blocks (a set of blocks consists of 8 – 16 blocks depending on the size required).